A SHORT HISTORY OF ENGLAND

 In 1990 the government introduced a new tax in England called the community charge (popularly known as the poll tax).
 It was very unpopular and in 1993 it was replaced by the council tax.
 Meanwhile Margaret Thatcher resigned in 1990.
 She was replaced by John Major.

 In the autumn of 1990 a long recession started and unemployment rose sharply. however economic recovery began in 1993.
 From 1993 onward unemployment fell steadily and by 2000 it was at a level not seen since 1979.
 Meanwhile in April 1992 the Conservatives won another general election, even though the country was in recession.
 However in 1997 Labour finally won an election and Tony Blair became prime minister.

 Life in the 20th Century

 England in the 21st Century

 Blair was followed by Gordon Brown in 2007.
 Then in 2010 a general election resulted in a hung parliament and a coalition government of Conservatives and Liberals was formed.
 However in 2009 Britain entered a recession and unemployment rose.
 However Britain soon recovered.
-Today Britain remains a rich country.
+In 2020 Britain left the EU.

 A Brief History of Wales